Aromatherapy Massage Leeds

 - 90 minutes £65

-Special aromatherapy blends can be created for you or loved one after a brief consultation at the Therapy Suite in Garforth, Leeds.
-From this consultation essential oils will be selected and blended with a base oil (usually grape seed oil though others are available) and carefully bottled with love and positivity.
+Unique aromatherapy blends can be created for you or loved one after a brief consultation at the Therapy Suite in Garforth, Leeds.
+From this consultation essential oils will be selected and blended with a base oil (usually grape seed oil though others are available) and carefully bottled.
 This costs £10 per 100ml depending on the essential oils used.

 To book please call or text 07949 772713 or email email@example.com.
 I work Mondays, Tuesdays and Wednesdays morning until the evening and Saturdays until 2.30pm.

 Pulfer Holistic Therapies is based in the offices that surround a local boutique gym called Premier World Fitness.
 There is plenty of parking and you use the side door to buzz Suite 3 which is on the first floor, I will meet you at the top of the stairs.
 On your first visit please arrive no earlier than the appointment time as I may have someone in the room and the buzzer is quite loud!

 We then sit down and go through a consultation form.
 We talk about current and passed health details – anything that may be useful to your treatment on the day.
 Then, we select some oils and create a blend just for you.
 You are given privacy to undress and position yourself on the massage couch with a towel for your comfort.
 I will then drape you in more towels and a blanket if required.
 When the massage begins and I will fold down the towels uncovering the area to massaged e.g. your back.
 You will be recovered in towels before the next area is uncovered and massaged.
 This keeps your warm and comfortable.
 When it is time to turn over I hold the towels in a way that maintains your privacy.
 Your scalp may also be massaged so your hair may get oil in it.
 It is possible to limit the amount of oil applied in the head massage but I do recommend being prepared to get some oil in your hair and enjoy the wonderful feeling of a neck and scalp massage.